acs46/pres_flask_postgres_template/README.md

 app.config['SQLALCHEMY_DATABASE_URI'] = 'postgresql://postgres:your_login_name@localhost/president'

-#2 create a new virtual environment in the pres_psql directory
+## create a new virtual environment in the pres_psql directory
 python3 -m venv venv

-#2 activate the virtual environment
+## activate the virtual environment
 source venv/bin/activate
-#2 type deactivate to exit virtual enviro
+## type deactivate to exit virtual enviro

-#2 initialize git for this directory
+## initialize git for this directory
 git init

-#2install any required packages for this app
+## install any required packages for this app
 pip3 install -r requirements.txt

-#2 USE the start.sh script in the pres_psql directory to start the app
+## USE the start.sh script in the pres_psql directory to start the app
 in terminal type
 ./start.sh

-#2 in your browser
+## in your browser
-#2 go to the localhost address to access database
+## go to the localhost address to access database
 http://127.0.0.1:5000/

 type control c in terminal window to quit